Eleven Figurative Forms

 - Iconography Main Page

 In Buddhist iconography there are a small number of animal headed deities.
 Generally deities appear as peaceful, semi-peaceful/wrathful or wrathful in appearance.
-The animal headed deities are categorized outside of this general system and appear with either the central face as an animal or an animal head placed atop their own central face.
+The animal headed deities are categorized outside of this general system and appear with either the central face as an animal or an animal head placed atop their own central peaceful or wrathful face.
 For example Hayagriva has one or more horse heads atop his main wrathful face.
-Vajravarahi either has a sow's head on the proper right of her own face, or placed on the top of the head, or in some cases the main face is that of a sow.
+Vajravarahi either has a sow's head placed on the proper right of her own face, or placed on the top of the head, or in some specific iconographic instances the main face is that of a sow.

 Depending on the general mood and disposition of the deity the animal face can be either in the normal animal appearance or wrathful such as with Vajrabhairava and Simhamukha.
 A number of Anuttarayoga deities have retinue figures with animal heads such as are found in the various Chakrasamvara Tantras of the Sarma Traditions.
 In the Guhyagarbha Tantra of the Nyingma Tradition there are the famous sets of peaceful and wrathful deities with many of the minor retinue figures having animal faces.
 These deities are also known as, or referred to as, the Bardo deities.